Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

 Teach the Region of Interest
 ----------------------------

-When teaching the :ref:`region-of-interest`, place the markers on the floor, but not on the pallet.
-The XY-plane of the **reference frame** should be the floor plane.
+When teaching the :ref:`region-of-interest`, make sure to attach its origin to the **Robot base frame**, if the camera is mounted on the robot flange.
+Place the markers on the floor, but not on the pallet.
+The XY-plane of the :ref:`reference frame <reference-frame>` should be the floor plane.

 .. image:: /assets/images/Documentation/bags_roi_markers.png

-Fine-tune the Region of Interest such that it includes the pallet, but not the floor.
+Fine-tune the Region of Interest such that it includes the top of the pallet, but not the floor.
 Make sure that the Region of Interest is large enough to include the whole pallet with bags.

 Pallet configuration